 - Step #1.
-Select parts to be instantiated
+Select parts

 - Step #2.
 Select a package

 - Step #3.
-Create a diagram (optional)
+Create a diagram (Optional)

 Step #1.
-Select parts to be instantiated
+Select parts

 In this step, you can see all the available instance specification values (parts) of your selected element.
 At this point, you can select which parts or properties to instantiate, create or select values for parts and properties, as well as add or remove parallel parts.